 Now that you have goals, take a few minutes to break those goals down into manageable steps.
 Are you going to have art appreciation weekly or monthly?
 Decide how much time you can spend on each aspect of your goal.

-If you have weekly art appreciation, spend the first fifteen minutes or so in picture study and then spend the remand of the hour with a follow up activity like reading more about the artist, copying the artwork with colored pencils or pastels, or completing a coloring page.
+Weekly: If you have weekly art appreciation, spend the first fifteen minutes or so in picture study and then spend the remainder of the hour with a follow up activity like reading more about the artist, copying the artwork with colored pencils or pastels, or completing a coloring page.

 You may be interested in viewing this entry on Harmony Art Mom: Homeschool Art Appreciation.
 Although this is written for high school age students, the steps easily apply to all ages.

 If you have additional time during your week, use that time to develop an art skill.
 Use books from the library or internet resources to fuel an interest in drawing, painting, chalk pastels (tutorials on Hodgepodge) or sculpting.
 Older children can be introduced to a variety of art medium and given time to explore using supplies that you have on hand.

 You may be interested in a series of posts I did on Harmony Art Mom Blog: